planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

 #.
 View a directory listing that shows all files and verify that the :file:`.geogig` directory has been created.

-   .. todo:: Is it worth going in and exploring this directory?

 More about the ``geogig`` command
 ---------------------------------